inmanta/inmanta-core/.github/ISSUE_TEMPLATE/bug-report.md

 echo " - OS: $(source /etc/os-release; echo $PRETTY_NAME)"; \
 echo " - Python version: $(python3 --version)"; \
 echo " - PostreSQL version: $(psql --version)"

-# Steps to reproduce

-1. step 1
-2. step 2
-3. you get it...

-# Expected behavior

-(Tell us what you expected this list of steps to do)

-# Actual behavior

-(Tell us what actually happened)

-# (Optional) You already found the solution to this problem?

-(You can add detail about the resolution of this issue here)

-# (Optional) Are you willing to contribute and try solving this issue?
- - [ ] Yes